 This light in particular has suffered the most, it seems:

 As you progress through the kart race, you see some planets and asteroids spinning in the air.
-An interesting detail about the asteroids in SA1 is that they have the same lighting as the characters, which illuminates them softly from one side.
+An interesting detail about the asteroids in SA1 is that they have the same lighting as the characters, which illuminates them softly from the bottom.
 While this is technically still in SADX, you can’t see it because character lighting has been simplified.
 Also note how the wall texture is stretched out more in SADX despite having a similar overall design:

 The second act also has lighting differences.
 A brief glimpse over this area reveals how much ambience was lost in the Gamecube version, and how the PC version reduces it even further.
-To be fair, the Gamecube version looks different, but it’s not completely broken.
-At least it looks like it has lighting, whereas the PC version is almost entirely fullbright.
+To be fair, the Gamecube version looks different, but it’s not completely broken, and at least it looks like it has lighting, whereas the PC version is almost entirely fullbright.
 Not even the objects are lit properly in the PC version:

-With all its differences, some people may still prefer the Gamecube version’s redesign of Twinkle Park.
+With all its differences, some people may prefer the Gamecube version’s redesign of Twinkle Park.
 At the same time there are some changes that make the level look lower quality due to the usage of low resolution textures.
 This one, for example:

-The potted plants from the Dreamcast version were redesigned to use models with a simpler hierarchy, likely to work around transparency problems, but even the replacement models are suffering from transparency issues:
+The potted plants from the Dreamcast version were redesigned to use higher-poly models with a simpler object hierarchy, likely to work around transparency problems, but even the replacement models are suffering from transparency issues:

 Some issues in this level plague all versions of SADX, and some are specific to the PC version.
 For example, the crown that you see after each bowling area has broken UVs only in SADX PC:

 This is caused by an inconsistent change in the PC version related to texture mirroring (more on that in the Textures section).
 For some reason the developers mirrored some textures manually and adjusted UVs on some models to accommodate for the change.
 The textures were mirrored horizontally, vertically or in both directions.
 This is what it looks like: